andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

 $$(x^2 - 1)(x + 3) = (x - 1)(x + 3)(x + 1)$$

 But wait, why doesn't Durham have this?
 (He has $-1$ and $-3$.)
-Simply put, I think Durham's he's made a typo.
-It's not a heinous a crime (I'm _certain_ I have actual errors in what I've written).
+Simply put, I think Durham's made a typo.
+It's not a heinous a crime (I'm _certain_ I have actual errors in what I've written elsewhere).
 It made me pause and think though (which is definitely a good thing.)

 More importantly, why does Gelfand suggest we try putting in $-1$ and $-3$?
 It's not just because he knows the answer...

 ## Tricks Arising (Part 2)

 ### One Side at a Time
-Tackling this equality-problem one side at a time helps.
+Tackling that equality-problem one side at a time helped a lot.
 We really have two equations to solve when we look at it in one way, but we're just trying to get them or have the same end result.
 Doing one side at a time keeps the symbol-noise down and helps clear thinking (it does for me anyway).

 ### Try and Find the Simplest Way to Zero
-Its not the only trick, but finding a zero in a multiplicand makes almost everything else irrelevant, and therefore means you can clear your decks.
+It's not the only trick, but finding a zero in a multiplicand makes almost everything else irrelevant, and therefore means you can clear your decks.
 Why?
 Because $x \times 0$ is _always_ $0$, no matter what $x$ is.
 That's _very_ helpful.

 To answer the question above, "how did Gelfand know to suggest $-1$ and $-3$?
 It's because he looked at the formulas and spotted what the '...' needed to be to get a zero for that particular set of parentheses.